The James Bond Roulette Strategy Explained For NZ Players

 What Is the James Bond Roulette Strategy?

+The James Bond roulette strategy is an approach that is based on logic and maths.
+It is a progressive strategy that divides the ideal bet into three parts.
 Many experienced gamers use the progressive approach and double the bet after losing.
 If you bet $NZ200, $NZ140 of those go to the numbers 19-36, $NZ50 goes to the numbers 13-18, while $NZ10 goes to the number 0.

 James Bond Betting Strategy Compared